scarlettkuro/diploma_of_hope/README.txt

 This is my diploma about cellular automata in cryptography.
-Build is on Maven.
+Build is on Gradle.
 JDK : 1.8 (using JavaFX in Byrd)

 It is two projects now.
 -------------------------